marioZYN/Software-Engineering-2/RASD/RASD.md

 There are some information that is not clear in the specification document, so here lists the assumptions which make the specification more clear.

 * The available cars are the cars with full battery
-* The available cars are the cars in the safe areas
+* The available cars are the cars in stations
 * Since only the user uploads the information of the driving licence, only the user can act as a driver while passengers can not.

 ### 1.6 Stakeholders
-* There would be two main stakeholders
-	* One is the company who provides this service system and earns money from it
-	* <del>The other is the government who wants to get a more usable and convenient renting system</del>
+Our main stakeholder is Pro.Mottola who requires a managing system for PowerJoy car sharing servive.

 ## 2 Actors Identifying
 The actors involved in our system is described below

 * Guest: A potential user who has not registered yet
-* User: User logs into the system and performs the payment.(The driver can only be the user)
+* User: User logs into the system and performs the payment

 ## 3 Requirements